(This post may contain affiliate links. I will earn a commission at no extra cost to you.)

 You need to get them to pop up as quickly as possible before the lawn dies.
 Fixing the damage will cost a lot of money.
 Moreover, the yard won’t look good with all of this dead grass.

 In order to do that, you need to find the overgrown sprinkler heads and valves.
-This is not an easy task if you don’t have the right tool, which is a metal detector.
+This is not an easy task if you don’t have the right tools.

 Can metal detectors locate sprinkler heads and valves?

 Metal detectors can find sprinklers heads and valves without a problem because they have some parts that are made out of metal.